Q. What OS is required to run SWAN™?

 Q. Do I need any additional software to run SWAN™?

 SWAN™ is a stand-alone software.
 To run SWAN™ you don’t need other software installed on your PC.

-Q. Can I use CST Microwave Studio for the slot model extraction?
+Q. Can I use an external full-wave simulation software for the slot model extraction?

-Q. Can I design narrow-wall, edge, compoud or cross slot arrays?
+Q. Can I design narrow-wall, edge, compound or cross slot arrays?

-No. SWAN™ is dedicated to the design and analysis of arrays of longitudinal slots cut on the broad wall of rectangular waveguides, SIWs and singe-ridge waveguides.
+Not yet.
+SWAN™ is currently dedicated to the design and analysis of arrays of longitudinal slots cut on the broad wall of rectangular waveguides, SIWs and singe-ridge waveguides.

 Q. What is the limit for the number of elements for a planar array?

 There is no limit to the number of slots.
-SWAN™ has been already succesfully tested for array with 15K -20K slots with no problems.
+SWAN™ has been already successfully tested for array up to 20K slots.

 Q. Are both internal and external mutual coupling terms taken into account?

 Yes, both internal and external mutual coupling terms are included.
 You can account for all couplings or you can window the mutual coupling terms around each considered element with a user-defined window size (for extremely large array this may speed up the calculation, though the software is extremely fast and usually this is not a real issue).